Rundle-dev/FANTRY_people_counter/README.md

 To change an evaluation interval in seconds, add `--fps ${value}` argument.
 If not specified, fps=0.2 (image/5-seconds) is used.

-## ToDo
+## Notes
-- add Bento-4 download/compilation in Dockerfile.
+- aws cli command is used in the scripts.
+A configuration (--profile fantry-prod) is needed.
+- Usual runtime for an 1-hr video is 8min.
+- Data size is 600MB/hr.